Profit (economics): Uncompetitive markets

 Economic profit is much more prevalent in uncompetitive markets such as in a perfect monopoly or oligopoly situation, where few substitutes exit.
 In these scenarios, individual firms have some element of market power.
 Although monopolists are constrained by consumer demand, they are not price takers, but instead either price or quantity setters.
-Since the output effect and the price effect, marginal revenue for uncompetitive markets is very different from marginal revenue for competitive firms.
+Due to the output effect and the price effect, marginal revenue for uncompetitive markets is very different from marginal revenue for competitive firms.
 In the output effect, more output is sold, quantity sold is higher.
 In the price effect, this reduces the prices firms charge for every unit they sell, and cut in price reduces revenue on the units it was already selling.
 Therefore, in uncompetitive market, marginal revenue is less than its price.
 This allows the firm to set a price which is higher than that which would be found in a similar but more competitive industry, allowing the firms to maintain an economic profit in both the short and long run.

 The existence of economic profits depends on the prevalence of barriers to entry, which stop other firms from entering into the industry and sapping away profits like they would in a more competitive market.
 Examples of barriers to entry include patents, land rights, and certain zoning laws.
 These barriers allow firms to maintain a large portion of market share due to new entrants being unable to obtain the necessary requirements or pay the initial costs of entry.

 An oligopoly is a case where barriers are present, but more than one firm is able to maintain the majority of the market share.
 In an oligopoly, firms are able to collude and limit production, thereby restricting supply and maintaining a constant economic profit.
 An extreme case of an uncompetitive market is a monopoly, where only one firm has the ability to supply a good which has no close substitutes.
 In this case, the monopolist can set its price at any level it desires, maintaining a substantial economic profit.
 In both scenarios, firms are able to maintain an economic profit by setting prices well above the costs of production, receiving an income that is significantly more than its implicit and explicit costs.